 It should be crystal clear by now that a marketing strategy must exist for V Day so you don't lose out on the possibility of big sales.
 Needless to say that promotions should be pushed from January.

 Any kind of sale, discount, promotion and so on you may offer for Valentine's, must reach your customers.
-Either advertise it in the windows of the store, through social media, email marketing (See a strategic infographic here), mobile apps and whatever other channel you dispose of.
+Either advertise it in the windows of the store, through social media, email marketing, mobile apps and whatever other channel you dispose of.
 This of course depends fully on your target audience and how you portray your brand.

 Or you can reach out to make a combined campaign with a partner company(or something related to your domain) like Starbucks did in 2015 with the online dating website Match.
 They created an interesting blend, based on serious research and it worked!
 More details on the subject in Lauren Johnson's article on Ad Week.